<< <%SKIN-STRTRANS-SYNTOC%> >>

 Select which accounting program you will be using from the radio buttons.

-Also if you are using QuickBooks, the checkbox for "Export dates as DD/MM/YYYY instead of standard MM/DD/YYYY" will become enabled.
-Intuit's documentation about the IIF import file format that DONATION exports to, for importing into QuickBooks, says that dates in such files should always be in the format MM/DD/YYYY.
-Unfortunately, in our experience at least sometimes if the computer running QuickBooks has a Short Date Format (as set in Windows Control Panel's Region and Language tool) with the day preceding the month (such as DD/MM/YYYY), imports of IIF files with the date in the MM/DD/YYYY format will either fail with an error message, or reverse the day and the month in the import.
-If you encounter this problem, and the Short Date Format on your computer running QuickBooks is something like DD/MM/YYYY, you will need to check this checkbox.
+Also if you are using QuickBooks Desktop, the checkbox for "Export dates as DD/MM/YYYY instead of standard MM/DD/YYYY" will become enabled.
+Intuit's documentation about the IIF import file format that DONATION exports to, for importing into QuickBooks Desktop, says that dates in such files should always be in the format MM/DD/YYYY.
+Unfortunately, in our experience at least sometimes if the computer running QuickBooks Desktop has a Short Date Format (as set in Windows Control Panel's Region and Language tool) with the day preceding the month (such as DD/MM/YYYY), imports of IIF files with the date in the MM/DD/YYYY format will either fail with an error message, or reverse the day and the month in the import.
+If you encounter this problem, and the Short Date Format on your computer running QuickBooks Desktop is something like DD/MM/YYYY, you will need to check this checkbox.

 Click Save to save your selection.
 After that, some messages will come up, and two additional windows for further configuration will be opened for you.